icecube/icetray-public/docs/general/software_policy.rst

 Release Procedure
 ~~~~~~~~~~~~~~~~~
+0) Make a release candidate.
+1) Ensure all tests pass on all supported platforms.
+2) Ensure there are no blocking tickets.
+3) Push any open non-blocking tickets to the next milestone.
+4) Update release notes.

 New Projects
 ------------
 All new production projects included in combo, must pass a code review.
 (See icecube-code-reviews_)